 Mexican Street Corn Salad Recipe

-We first fell in love with elote at a tiny farmers’ market in Idaho (yes, Idaho!).
-Now, we make this salad at home all the time.
-It’s perfect for BBQs, potlucks, or just eating straight from the bowl with a spoon.
+We first fell in love with elote at a tiny farmers’ market in Idaho of all places, and we have been making a version of it at home ever since.
+This salad is what happens when you want all those flavors without the corn-juice-dripping-down-your-arm situation.
+Perfect for BBQs, potlucks, or honestly just eating straight from the bowl with a spoon, which Cade and I are not ashamed to admit we have done.

 The measurements for each ingredient can be found on the recipe card at the end of this post.

-Nobody wants a sad, mushy corn salad!
-The biggest mistake?
-Overcooking the corn until it loses its crisp bite.
-Whether you’re grilling or roasting, cook the corn just enough to get a nice char while keeping it firm.
+The biggest mistake with Mexican Street Corn salad is overcooking the corn until it loses its crisp bite.
+Whether you are grilling or roasting, cook it just enough to get a nice char while keeping it firm.
+Let the ears cool slightly before cutting the kernels off the cob, too.
+This keeps everything juicy and your salad fresh and crisp instead of mushy.

 read more: Looking for easy potluck sides?
 Try our BBQ Baked Beans as well!

-1. Grill the corn until slightly charred on all sides.
-Carefully cut the corn off the cob.
+- Grill: Cook the corn until it has a nice char on all sides, then carefully cut the kernels off the cob.

 Crema is the Mexican version of French crème fraîche, a little bit tangy and creamy.
 Both crema and crème fraîche are slightly soured and thickened cream, milder and less thick than American sour cream as it’s a thin cream instead.

 No fresh corn?
 No problem.
-Toss frozen corn straight into a hot, oiled skillet—no need to defrost.
-Stir occasionally until it gets a little charred, then continue with the recipe.
-We do this all winter, and it works like a charm.
+Toss frozen corn straight into a hot, oiled skillet with no need to defrost.
+Stir occasionally until it gets a little char, then continue with the recipe.
+Carrian does this all winter, and it works like a charm every time.

-• Want more heat?
-Add extra chili powder, a pinch of cayenne, or a few splashes of Mexican hot sauce.
+Add extra chili powder, chopped jalapeño, a pinch of cayenne, or a few splashes of Mexican hot sauce to turn up the heat as much as you like.

 More CORN RECIPES You’re Sure to Love: